Hosensack, Pennsylvania

 Unincorporated community in Pennsylvania, U.S.

 Hosensack (HOE-zen-sak) is an unincorporated community in Lower Milford Township in Lehigh County, Pennsylvania.

 It is part of the Lehigh Valley region of eastern Pennsylvania, which has a population of 861,899 and was the 68th-most populous metropolitan area in the U.S. as of the 2020 census.

 Hosensack Creek flows southwestward through the village into the Perkiomen Creek in Palm.
 Zionsville is two miles to the north and Hosensack residents use its zip code of 18092, except for a very small number on Mill Hill who use the East Greenville zip code of 18041.
 It is in the Pennsburg telephone exchange and uses area code 215.

 History

-During the mid-1730s, Kings Highway was surveyed and settlement began in the Hosensack Valley.
-A group of German travelers who spent a night in the valley were reported as saying, "es war so dunkel wie in einem Hosensack", meaning "it was as dark as in a pants pocket."
-The original name of the village was Buckhorn, and it was founded in 1759.
+The site of Hosensack, was first settled in 1734, by Henry Kieber.
+A tavern and a school were built shortly after.
+When the name Hosensack, first began to be used is unknown, but it is derived from German de, meaning pants pocket.
+The exact reason for this is unknown, but it has been suggested that it may be akin to the phrase cul-de-sac.
+On the other hand, local legend posits that the name was given by a party of wagoners, who after spending the night in the valley were reported as saying, "de", meaning "it was as dark as in a pants pocket."

+1841 saw the establishment of a post office, which lasted until it was discontinued in 1910.